 Since it began to publish these presentations in 2000, NEWMOA has found that all of the Northeast states export MSW to facilities in other NEWMOA states for disposal, and with the exception of Rhode Island and Vermont, disposal facilities in all of the NEWMOA states import MSW from other NEWMOA states.
-Other key observations about 2012 MSW flow in the Northeast include:
+Other key observations about 2010 MSW flow in the Northeast include:

-- Approximately 29.7 million tons of MSW was generated in the region and disposed of in 2012, a reduction of approximately 2 percent from 2010, and a reduction of 19 percent from the high of 36.6 million tons in 2002.
-The amount of MSW requiring disposal is affected by economic activity and trends and the availability of reuse, recycling, and composting markets and infrastructure: - Region-wide, 71 percent remained in the state of origin for disposal, ranging from a high of 95 percent for Maine to a low of 62 percent for New York and 63 percent for New Jersey; - Region-wide, 6 percent was exported from the state of origin to another state within the region for disposal, ranging from a high of 26 percent for Rhode Island to a low of 2 percent for New Jersey; and - Region-wide, 23 percent was exported to disposal facilities outside of the region, ranging from a high of 35 percent for New Jersey and 34 percent for New York to a low of zero for New Hampshire and Vermont. - Region-wide, 0.7 tons per person of MSW was generated and disposed of in 2012; with the rate ranging from 0.52 tons per person for New Hampshire to 0.91 tons per person for Rhode Island.2 - Figure 4 shows a relatively steady state or general decline since 2000 in the amount of MSW generated and disposed of within the same state. - Figure 5 shows the large year-to-year changes in waste shipment patterns that can occur.
-With the exception of Connecticut and Massachusetts, imports of MSW for disposal from other NEWMOA states declined between 2010 and 2012.
-Imports to facilities in Connecticut increased by approximately 30,000 tons (42 percent), and imports to facilities in Massachusetts increased approximately 50,000 tons (7 percent). - Figure 6 also shows large year-to-year changes.
-In 2012, waste facilities in Connecticut, Massachusetts, Maine, New Hampshire, New Jersey, and Vermont exported less MSW for disposal to facilities in other NEWMOA states than they did in 2010, while New York and Rhode Island exported more MSW to the other NEWMOA States. - Figure 7 shows a decline in the quantity of MSW exported for disposal from each of the Northeast states to states and provinces outside of the region since 2004, as well as an overall region-wide decline from a high of approximately 10.5 million tons in 2002 to approximately 6.8 million tons in 2012 a 35 percent reduction.
+- Approximately 30.3 million tons of MSW was generated in the region and disposed of in 2010, a reduction of over 7.8 percent from 2008.
+The amount of MSW requiring disposal is affected by economic activity and trends and the availability of reuse, recycling, and composting markets and infrastructure: - Region-wide, 68 percent remained in the state of origin for disposal, ranging from a high of 95 percent for Maine to a low of 59 percent for New Jersey and New York: - Region-wide, 6 percent was exported from the state of origin to another state within the region for disposal, ranging from a high of 18 percent for New Hampshire and Rhode Island, and 17 percent for Vermont, to a low of 2 percent for New Jersey; and - Region-wide, 26 percent was exported to disposal facilities outside of the region, ranging from a high of 39 percent for New Jersey and 37 percent for New York to a low of zero for New Hampshire, Rhode Island, and Vermont. - Region-wide, 0.72 tons per person of MSW was generated and disposed of in 2010; with the rate ranging from 0.57 tons per person for Maine and New Hampshire to 0.98 tons per person for Rhode Island.2 - Figure 4 shows a relatively steady state or general decline since 1999 in the amount of MSW generated and disposed of within the same state. - Figure 5 shows the large year-to-year changes in waste shipment patterns that can occur.
+With the exception of Maine and Massachusetts, imports of MSW for disposal from other NEWMOA states declined between 2008 and 2010.
+Imports to facilities in Maine increased by approximately 40,000 tons (17 percent), and imports to facilities in Massachusetts increased approximately 225,000 tons (132 percent). - Figure 6 also shows large year-to-year changes.
+In 2010, waste facilities in Massachusetts, Maine, New York and Vermont exported less MSW for disposal to facilities in other NEWMOA states than they did in 2008, while Connecticut, New Hampshire, New Jersey, and Rhode Island exported more MSW to the other NEWMOA States. - Figure 7 shows a decline in the quantity of MSW exported for disposal from each of the Northeast states to states and provinces outside of the region since 2004, as well as an overall region-wide decline from a high of approximately 10.5 million tons in 2002 to approximately 7.7 million tons in 2010.